 We are now working from the hypothesis that $z \in (A \cup B) \cap (A \cup C)$.
 It hopefully isn't too confusing that we're using the same z here as in the first part of the proof.
-When we finished that part, all the assumptions we've made there are no longer in effect, so now we can make new assumptions about what z is.
-If that is confusing to you, just replace z with a different variable in what follows.
+When we finished that part, all the assumptions we've made there are no longer in effect, so now we can make new what follows.